mariapaoli/mariapaoli/README.md

 ## 👋🏽 Hi!
-I am Maria Paoli, argentine-italian 🇦🇷🇮🇹 dreaming of becoming the future crack of Data Science-Visualization & Machine Learning 🛰️🔥👩🏻‍🚀
+I am Maria Paoli, argentine-italian 🇦🇷🇮🇹 in the challenge of becoming a Data Science, Data analysis, Machine learning and Data viz professional 👩🏻‍🚀

-## My journey!<br>
+## My journey so far<br>
-Degree in Economics, +11 years experience as Development and Fundraising Leader in different organization and projets.
-Three years as Chief Development Officer at the Ministry of Culture of the City of Buenos Aires, Museo Moderno de Buenos Aires -working with organizations, sponsors companies, major donors and allies worldwife-.
+I have a degree in Economics, +9 years experience as Development and Fundraising Leader in different organization and projets.
+Three years as Chief Development Officer at the Ministry of Culture of the City of Buenos Aires, Museo Moderno de Buenos Aires -working with organizations, leads as sponsors companies, major donors and allies worldwide programs, fundraising strategies, CRM, governmental performance reports for my area and teams, etc.-.
+I also have +7 years experience as Production Team leadership at Advertising Film industry for major brands and companies -working with local and international production houses and directors-.

-## My language! <br>
+## My language <br>
-Epanish 🇪🇸 English 🇬🇧 and Italian 🇮🇹 🍝
+Epanish 🇪🇸 English 🇬🇧 Italian 🇮🇹

-## 🚀💎📊 Looking to collaborate with worldwidw innovative and ambitious teams at: <br>
+## 🌐🛰💎 Looking to collaborate with innovative and ambitious teams at: <br>
+    - Business Inteligence
-    - Startups and business development
+    - Industrial and production productivity
-    - Investments, Markets and ETFs
+    - Investments, capital markets and ETFs
-    - Users/costumers Products oriented Data Analysis and Machine Learding
+    - Users/costumers products
-    - Global econonomy, clusters and mayor variaviables impact
+    - Global econonomy, clusters and economic sectors analysis and projections
     - Smart Cities and Smart Governance models
-    - Industrial and production productivity
     - Public Policies
     - Social and world population data analysis
 ## You can reach me at